 ^{} Course credit numbers are the same as for the single SBES Ph.D. degree, but the courses taken to satisfy these hours are not the "normal" SBES courses used in the regular Ph.D. program requirements.
-Course numbers for both campuses on all classes offered (excluding medical school courses) can be found on the SBES Advising site in Canvas and the SBES website: https://beam.vt.edu/graduate/biomedical.html
+Course

-MASTER OF SCIENCE DEGREE (Both Campuses)
+MASTER OF SCIENCE DEGREE Thesis (Both Campuses)